AlexCharlton/Hyperscene/README.md

      void *hpsExtensionData(HPSscene *scene, HPSextension *extension);

 Each scene stores a pointer that corresponds to the data of a given extension.
 This function will return it.

+    void hpsSetNodeExtension(HPSnode *node, HPSextension *extension);

+Set the extension that the node is associated with.

 #### Lights
 Hyperscene supplies an extension that provides a generic lighting system: